 Tip: you can ask Google Bard to write formulas for you.

 DJIA Trend vs. Max Close and Bear Line

 It’s easy to chart a stock market index using the GOOGLEFINANCE function.
 More columns can be added to the spreadsheet to track performance against a target.

-This chart shows the 2018/19 trend of the DJIA compared to the high water mark for the year.
-The chart includes a “bear line”, which is 20% below the 2018 maximum.
+This chart shows the 2023 trend of the DJIA compared to the high water mark for the year.
+The chart includes a “bear line”, which is 20% below the 2023 maximum.
 The MAXA function was used for the top line.
-Here is a link to the Google Sheet.

 Mutual Fund Attributes

-Fund attributes can be displayed in a Google Sheet in a similar manner.
+Fund attributes can be displayed in a Google Sheet in a similar manner to stocks.
 This information is for the EuroPac International Value Fund.

 Here is a link to the above Sheet.